jojojelte/jojojelte/README.md

 - 👋 Hi, My name is Jelte, but I'm better known as Jojo
 - 👀 I’m interested in Web/Bot development
-- 🌱 I’m currently expanding my front-end development knowlegde
+- 🌱 I’m currently expanding my front-end development knowledge
 - ❓ At the time I'm working on KingCraft
 - 📫 You can reach me via discord » jojojelte#0002